Part A#

 • Provide basic guidance to the client on what you have found from your analysis.

-• You should explain to them the implications of different different further analysis that you could do.
+• You should explain to them the implications of different further analysis that you could do.

 Structures#